Inushin/dockerSymfonySSL/Readme.md

 ## ⭐ Feedback and bugs 🐞

 If you find any bug or just want to give your feedback (remember the ⭐ ^^), **Feel free to do it**.
-I am, as you, constantly learning and things change so quickly that... no one knows ^^
+I am, like you, constantly learning and things change so quickly that... no one knows ^^

 ## Version control 📝